 ICAT has supported South Africa to strengthen the capacity to plan, implement, monitor, and evaluate effective and efficient adaptation actions.
 The first ICAT project, implemented together with CSIR, focused on establishing an M&E framework for disaster risk reduction actions and included the development for tools for M&E and indicators and building capacity of the key identified stakeholders.
 As a result, a (i) Multihazard Early Warning System (MH-EWS) M&E Framework was developed for South Africa and later followed by the elaboration of a (ii) draft framework for the M&E of impacts of climate and weather-related disasters.
-Currently, ICAT is engaging with South Africa on the development of a just transition M&E framework, including the identification of tracking indicators, key stakeholders, draft of institutional arrangements and communication and outreach activities.
+Building on this foundation, ICAT supported South Africa in the development of a Just Transition Monitoring, Evaluation, and Learning (MEL) Framework.
+A follow-up project is currently underway to implement the MEL framework by integrating just transition indicators into strategic planning documents, strengthening interdepartmental coordination, and enhancing national data systems.
+The project also aims to align just transition monitoring with South Africa’s NDC implementation and update processes.

 Develop a Just Transition M&E System for South Africa that is sufficient to support policymakers in making informed decisions, such as monitoring the progress, and reporting to the stakeholders.